 Because of this fact, it seems that all dogs can sleep with their eyes open, though not all actually do so.

-When Open Eyes While Sleeping Is A Problem
+When Open Eyes While Sleeping is a Problem

-Nine times out of 10, a dog sleeping with its eyes open has absolutely no health conditions to fret about.
+Usually, a dog sleeping with its eyes open has absolutely no health conditions to fret about.
 However, there are certain times and instances when you should be a bit concerned about your dog’s sleeping patterns whenever their eyes remain awake.

 Narcolepsy in Dogs